lescx/tidal-dl/README.md

 # `tidal-dl` – "Tidal Media Downloader"

-`tidal-dl` is a fork of [Tidal-Media-Downloader](https://github.com/yaronzz/Tidal-Media-Downloader).
-It lets you download videos and tracks from Tidal.
+`tidal-dl` lets you download videos and tracks from Tidal.

-You can read about the [reasons for the fork]() below.
+I forked [Yaronzz](https://github.com/yaronzz/Tidal-Media-Downloader) project after it developed in the wrong direction and in a slow pace in my opinion.
+Still, this project uses many lines of the original code under the hood.

 ## Disclaimer